Pathakdarshan12/swiggy_data_pipeline/docs/LinkedIn.md

 Most data platforms force you to choose: batch OR streaming.
 Build both, and you maintain two codebases.
 That's where pipelines break in production.

-I spent three months engineering DataVelocity—a production-grade platform that processes CSV batch loads AND real-time Kafka events through the same medallion architecture (Bronze → Silver → Gold).
+I spent three months engineering DataVelocity a platform that processes CSV batch loads AND real-time Kafka events through the same medallion architecture (Bronze → Silver → Gold).
 Same validation rules.
 Same SCD Type 2 logic.
 Same quality gates.
 One codebase.

 **The problem nobody talks about:**